 Sexual Selection, Conspicuous Consumption and Economic Growth (with Boris Baer and Juerg Weber) is an examination of the effect of the evolution of conspicuous consumption on economic growth.
-You can download a poster describing this paper here (pdf) and read a post on my paper here.
+You can read a post on my paper here.
 Coverage of the paper includes Rob Brooks in The Huffington Post and The Conversation, Chris Dillow at Stumbling and Mumbling, Steve Sailer, and Matt Ridley in The Wall Street Journal.
-Paul Frijters has prepared a critique, which you can find here.
+Paul Frijters has prepared a critique of an earlier version, which you can find here.

 Evolution, Fertility and the Ageing Population (with Oliver Richards): We hypothesise that because the heritability of fertility increased after the demographic transition, natural selection should drive an increase in fertility.
 This may affect projections of the fiscal effects of the “ageing population”.
 A post giving some background to the paper is here.